cryostatio/cryostat-legacy/README.md

 requests.
 Enabling this option leaves a constant memory size footprint, but might also reduce the network throughput.

+The environment variable `CONTAINER_JFR_CORS_ORIGIN` can be used to specify the origin for CORS.
+This can be used in development to load a different instance of the web-client.
+See [container-jfr-web](https://github.com/rh-jmc-team/container-jfr-web) for details.

 For an overview of the available commands and their functionalities, see [this document](COMMANDS.md).